MartinStokroos/ezResponseBox/README.md

 GPIO21 | positive logic outputs | negative logic outputs

 ## Known bugs
-Outputs one zero hex character in keyboard mode II for 0-state input on Linux Ubuntu (22.04)
+Outputs (or displays) only one zero hex character in keyboard mode II for 0-state input on Linux Ubuntu (22.04)